Why Use Dialog

 Using alternate words for ask will spice up your dialog.

-8 Ways to add variety to your speech tags
+8 Masterful ways to add variety to your speech tags

 Lets put all the tricks together.